 12.1.
 Relevance - User Needs

-Our users are students, scientists, politicians and interested citizens.
+Users are politicians, scientists, students, companies and interested citizens.
 They expect complete, detailed, reliable and current data.
-This is ensured by careful research and internal checks to avoid publication errors.
-Data compilation is implemented as efficient as possible to make the production process as short as possible.
+This is ensured by careful research and quality assurance to avoid publication errors.
+Data compilation is implemented as efficient as possible to make the production process as lean as possible.

 12.2.
 Relevance - User Satisfaction